bjonesy/ngx-list/projects/ngx-list-lib/README.md

 ### How to use

-Pass in an array of list items to the `ngx-list` component and theme to use if desired.
+Pass in an array of list items to the `ngx-list` component and a theme to use.

 ```
 <ngx-list theme="theme" [listItems]="listItems"></ngx-list>